docker-archive/ee-workshop/README.md

 6. Now we're going to use the fast way to create your application: `Stacks`.
 In the left panel, click `Shared Resources`, `Stacks` and then `Create Stack` in the upper right corner.

-7. Name your stack `java-web` and select `Swarm Services` for your `Mode`.
+7. Name your stack `java_web` and select `Swarm Services` for your `Mode`.
 Below you'll see we've included a `.yml` file.
 Before you paste that in to the `Compose.yml` edit box, note that you'll need to make a quick change.
 Each of the images is defined as `<your-dtr-instance>/java/<something>`.
 You'll need to change the `<your-dtr-instance>` to the DTR Hostname found on the Play with Docker landing page for your session.
 It will look something like this:
 `ip172-18-0-21-baeqqie02b4g00c9skk0.direct.ee-beta2.play-with-docker.com`
 You can do that right in the edit box in `UCP` but wanted to make sure you saw that first.
 ![](./images/ucp_create_stack.png)